-The Portal includes national GIS layers along with additional state-specific GIS layers for the following states:
+The Portal includes national GIS layers along with state-specific GIS layers for the states listed below.

 How to Use the Portal